-S Korean military decides to discharge transgender soldier
+S. Korean military decides to discharge transgender soldier

 SEOUL, South Korea (AP) — South Korea’s military decided Wednesday to discharge a soldier who recently undertook gender reassignment surgery, a ruling expected to draw strong criticism from human rights groups.

 It was the first time in South Korea that an active-duty member has been referred to a military panel to determine whether to end his or her service due to a sex change operation.
-South Korea prohibits transgender people from joining its military but has no specific laws on what to do with those who have sex change operations during their time in service.
+South Korea prohibits transgender people from joining the military but has no specific laws on what to do with those who have sex change operations during their time in service.

 The army said in a statement that it concluded that the soldier’s sex change operation can be considered as a reason for discharge.